Big Island, Hawaii Travel Guide

 WHERE TO STAY:

-Kona and Hilo are the two largest towns on the Big Island, and they are on opposite coasts.
-You can fly to either town.
+Kona and Hilo are the two main areas on the Big Island, and they are on opposite coasts.
+You can fly to either town on Hawaiian Airlines.
 Generally, Kona is drier on the leeward (west) side, while Hilo is very lush and experiences more rain on the windward coast, especially in the winter.
 Unlike other Hawaiian Islands where it’s easier to get from town to town, Kona and Hilo are approximately 1.5 hours apart.
 The Big Island is so big that it’s easy to wind up spending a lot of time driving, unless you focus your travels on specific areas.
 I usually stay in the Kona area, but there are AirBnBs all over the island.

 GETTING AROUND: